kfarooque/CongressApiResearch/ExploreBillTrends_R/README.md

 # Congress API Research - Explore Bill Trends (R version)

 Explore trends in bills based on data downloaded via ProPublica's Congress API.
-This uses tab-delimited data based on the JSON files obtained via the API (see the separate project [CongressApiResearch/DownloadResults](https://github.com/kfarooque/CongressApiResearch/tree/master/DownloadResults)), performs LDA topic modeling, and outputs a text summary of topics.
+This uses tab-delimited data based on the JSON files obtained via the API (see the separate project [CongressApiResearch/DownloadResults](https://github.com/kfarooque/CongressApiResearch/tree/master/DownloadResults)), performs LDA topic modeling, and outputs a dashboard with a summary of topics.

 **This project is in development and outputs may be expanded.**